-SUBJECT : DISSERTATION IN BUSINESS TECHNOLOGY MANAGEMENT STATUS : COMPULSORY CREDIT POINT VA COURSE CODE : COM BTM 42028 YEAR & SEMESTE Aim & Objectives This course module is designed to develop students' research ability for enabling them to carrying out their own research independently.
-Learning Outcomes - collect primary data and obtain secondary data from various sources. summarize data using statistical techniques and making conclusions write a research report.
-Make accurate representation of arguments/conclusions Gain various abilities related to research activities Course Content Research methodologies such as inductive and deductive methods, literature review, formulating hypotheses and testing them, data collection methods and summarizing, report writing techniques.
-Method of Teaching &Carry out Independent Research work by the guidance Learning from the assigned supervisor Scheme of Evaluatio n Students are required to obtain the Department approval for the selected research topics.
+SUBJECT : DISSERTATION IN BUSINESS TECHNOLOGY MANAGEMENT STATUS CREDIT POINT VA COURSE CODE YEAR & SEMESTE : COMPULSORY LUE : 8 : COM BTM 42028 Aim & Objectives This course module is designed to develop students' research ability for enabling them to carrying out their own research independently.
+Learning Outcomes Upon completion of this course students should be able to: - collect primary data and obtain secondary data from various sources. - summarize data using statistical techniques and making conclusions - write a research report. - Make accurate representation of arguments/conclusions - Gain various abilities related to research activities Course Content Research methodologies such as inductive and deductive methods, literature review, formulating hypotheses and testing them, data collection methods and summarizing, report writing techniques.
+Method of Teaching Learning &Carry out Independent Research work by the guidance from the assigned supervisor Scheme of Evaluatio n Students are required to obtain the Department approval for the selected research topics.
 Students are provided with a brief lecture series on research methodology and will be assigned an individual supervisor.
 The research report of at least 10,000 words should be submitted to the Examination Branch according to a deadline given, and it is marked out of 100 marks and have to attend viva-voce examination.
-Recommended Reading gs - Rao K. O., (1993), Research Methodology in Commerce and Management, Sterling Publishers (Pvt) Ltd. New Delhi. - Remengi D., Williams et.al, (1998), Doing Research Business and Management, Sage publications. - Patton, M. Q. (1990).
+Recommended Reading gs- Rao K. O., (1993), Research Methodology in Commerce and Management, Sterling Publishers (Pvt) Ltd. New Delhi Remengi D., Williams et.al, (1998), Doing Research Business and Management, Sage publications.
+Patton, M. Q. (1990).
 Qualitative evaluation and research methods .
-SAGE Publications, inc. - Graziano, Anthony M., and Michael L. Raulin.
+SAGE Publications, inc. Graziano, Anthony M., and Michael L. Raulin.
 Research methods: A process of inquiry .
 HarperCollins College Publishers, 1993.